crashonthebeat/rpg-engine/readme.md

 * Walk between rooms!
 * Pick up and put down items!
-* Wear certain items!
+* Equippable items!
+* Look at yourself!
+* Backpacks!
+You can put things in them, take things out, and look inside them.

 ## Planned Features

-These are features that I plan to add for the next couple of versions.
+These are features that will be in the game engine as of version 1.

 * Documenting features I've added but haven't commented (this will never go away)
-* Finding a way to list containers in the general inventory.
-    * I think by setting the entity type this can be done.
+* Refactor the item find methods for better efficiency and reusability

 * Item slots, weight, and container capacity
 * Game Menu with Inventory, Status, Map (really not sure how to do this)
 * Interactive roomspace items like switches, buttons, etc.
 * Closed, Locked, and Hidden directions, items, and containers
 * Searching and Pondering (pondering for hints)
+* Basic dialogue and fetch-quests
+* Puzzles

+I may also end up doing a code rewrite before version 1.

 ## Future Features